Rights and entitlements of refugees and asylum seekers in the UK

 Can I work if I am an asylum seeker in the UK?

 The majority of asylum-seekers do not have the right to work in the United Kingdom.
 However, the immigration rules allow for people seeking asylum to request permission to work if you have been waiting for more than 12 months on your asylum claim “through no fault of your own”.
 This may be 12 months after initially claiming asylum, or 12 months after submitting further submissions to be considered as a fresh claim.
-Those who are given permission can only do skilled jobs on the Shortage Occupation List.
+Those who are granted permission to work and have submitted an application on or before 3 April 2024 are restricted to jobs on the Shortage Occupation List.
+Any applications submitted on or after 4 April 2024, who are granted, are restricted to jobs on the Immigration Salary List.

 The Migration Justice Project at the Law Centre NI has drafted a guide to help people seeking asylum understand how and whether they can apply for permission to work while their claim is pending.
 The guide is available in a number of languages: EnglishTigrinyaSomaliFarsi, and Arabic.